 Original student investigations in analytical, inorganic, physical, organic, and biochemistry involving both library and laboratory work, planned and executed under faculty guidance.
 A formal, publication-quality report and a seminar presentation are required.
 Research projects must be approved by the department and the instructor prior to registration in the course.
-Repeatable for credit.
+Repeatable for a maximum of 8 credits.
 Prerequisite: CHEM 441, junior standing in chemistry, and permission of department chair.

 CHEM 495 Internship in Chemistry

 1 to 6 cr.